feliperenom/feliperenom/README.md

 ### AI Chatbots and AI Agents

 #### 1. SHAI AI – Conversational avatar with RAG + LangGraph

 Stack: LangGraph, FastAPI, Pinecone, React
-A narrative-driven chatbot system with memory and custom dashboard to manage indexed files in Pinecone.
+\nA narrative-driven chatbot system with memory and custom dashboard to manage indexed files in Pinecone.
-Repo: [Click Here](https://github.com/feliperenom/shai-ai-avatar/tree/main)] <- You need to request access to see the code.
+\nRepo: [Click Here](https://github.com/feliperenom/shai-ai-avatar/tree/main)] <- You need to request access to see the code.
 My repos are private.

 ---

 #### 3. Fertility Clinic RAG Chatbot
 Stack: Monday.com GraphQL, LangChain, FastAPI
-RAG chatbot designed to assist patients using internal clinic data.
+\n RAG chatbot designed to assist patients using internal clinic data.
-Repo: [Click here](https://github.com/feliperenom/clinica-fertilidad) <- You need to request access to see the code.
+\n Repo: [Click here](https://github.com/feliperenom/clinica-fertilidad) <- You need to request access to see the code.
 My repos are private.

 #### 4. Clinic Chatbot (Healthcare)
 Stack: Python, LangGraph, FastAPI, Streamlit, Google Drive Integration.
-RAG chatbot with data from a Google Drive folder to index and make a RAG that answers questions from the clinic to doctors.
+\n RAG chatbot with data from a Google Drive folder to index and make a RAG that answers questions from the clinic to doctors.
-Repo: [Click here](https://github.com/feliperenom/clinic-internal-chatbot) <- You need to request access to see the code.
+\n Repo: [Click here](https://github.com/feliperenom/clinic-internal-chatbot) <- You need to request access to see the code.
 My repos are private.

 ---